J0SAL/Learning-ML/README.md

 # Learning-ML
-This repo contains programs and jupyter notebooks files that I practiced while learning ML
+This repo contains programs and jupyter notebook files that I practiced while learning ML